-Filter by: Course All Subject All 💌 Eacel Rec ords: 5563 of 5563 Subject ct Course Number Course Description Hours Curr Status AAT 1113 Introduction To Air Traffic Control 3 Technical Active AAT 1123 Air Traffic Control Systems 3 Technical Active AAT 2114 Tower Operations & Procedures 4 Technical Active AAT 2124 Radar Operations & Procedures 4 Technical Active AAT 2236 Air Traffic Control Applications 6 Technical Active AAV 1112 Orientation And Safety Procedures 2 Technical Active AAV 1126 Operational Procedures 6 Technical Active
+Filter by: Course All

+Course Number 1113 Introduction To Air Traffic Control 1123 Air Traffic Control Systems 3 Active AAT Technical AAT 2114 Tower Operations & Procedures 4 Technical Active 4 2124 AAT Radar Operations & Procedures Technical Active Technical 2236 Air Traffic Control Applications 6 Active 1112 Orientation And Safety Procedures Active AAV Technical AAV 1126 Operational Procedures 6 Technical Active

 Academic Programs.
 This table is available from eARS on the "Tables & Views" tab.
 It lists all the approved academic programs of study.
 You can filter by major (CIP code) or by status (active or non-active).
 You can also download to an Excel spreadsheet.
 Programs of study not on this list will be rejected upon upload.
-Programs will be added to the table upon board approval
+Programs will be added to the table upon board approval.